Answer Engine Optimization (AEO): Your Complete Guide for 2026

 The payoff comes from influence, not just traffic.
 Pages that earn citations tend to:

-Teams get the most leverage when they treat AEO as a system and focus on middle-funnel questions that influence decisions.
+Teams get the most leverage when they think of AEO as a system and focus on middle-funnel questions that influence decisions.
+For digital marketing teams managing pipeline across multiple channels, AEO fills a specific gap: influencing buyers during the research phase that now happens inside AI platforms.

 How answer engines work